 Pros: similar to the Log Position, as the spine remains aligned and is quite comfortable position to sleep.

 Sleeping on the side is the preferred position of most adults.
-In a 2017 study in the journal Nature & Science of Sleep, it was seen that, out of 363 men and 301 women studied, 54.1% spent maximum time sleeping in the side position, 37.5% in the back position, and 7.3% in the front position.
+In a study, it was seen that, out of 363 men and 301 women studied, 54.1% spent maximum time sleeping in the side position, 37.5% in the back position, and 7.3% in the front position.
 Increasing age and BMI were associated with increased time in the side position and a proportional reduction in time in the back position.

 You may even try to sleep with a pillow in between your knees, if you find it relaxing.
 This is especially good for people with lower back pain.